 Table 10 presents the results of the alternatives analysis for the three project conceptual design alternatives.
-Specifically, it numerically demonstrates the relative success of project alternatives in maximizing project benefits and minimizing project effects under specific analysis categories representing the project goals and priority resources, as expressed by Marin County and project stakeholders.
+Specifically, it numerically demonstrates the relative success of project alternatives in maximizing project benefits and minimizing adverse project effects under specific analysis categories representing the project goals and priority resources, as expressed by Marin County and project stakeholders.

 As the summary statistics in Table 10 show, all three alternatives total scores are close to one another.
 This is a result of the alternatives having many similar components.
 By color-shading the lower scores red, the middle scores yellow, and the higher scores green, the strengths and limitations of each alternative by category is revealed.
 While all three alternatives meet the project goals, Alternative 1 scores the lowest in Project Benefits and Alternative 3 scores the highest.
-Interestingly, Alternative 1 is the lowest in cost and Alternative 3 is the highest in cost, suggesting that a higher cost yields a greater overall benefit to the landscape.
+Alternative 1 is the lowest in cost and Alternative 3 is the highest in cost, suggesting that a higher cost yields a greater overall benefit to the landscape.
 Alternative 2 scores average in every category.

-Although Alternative 1 outperformed the other alternatives in terms of cost and timeline, it performed suboptimally in a number of categories due to the absence of project-benefitting design elements that could contribute to the restoration goals of the project.
-Alternative 1 lacks the project benefits associated with restoration of Upper Wilkins Gulch Creek, which as noted above, go beyond the Project Goals category and influence social considerations such as tourists and recreation.
-In most other subcategories Alternative 1 only performs as well as another of the alternatives, only exceeding their performance in the Environmental Effects category, where the limited scope of work during Phase 3 of Alternative 1 gives it overwhelming success in minimizing project effects to sensitive natural resources.
-Despite this success during Phase 3, differences in environmental effects between alternatives are negligible in Phase 1 and lowest (or best) for another alternative in Phase 2.
+Although Alternative 1 outperformed the other alternatives in terms of cost and timeline, it performed suboptimal in a number of categories due to the absence of project-benefitting design elements that could contribute to the restoration goals of the project.
+Alternative 1 lacks the project benefits associated with restoration of Upper Wilkins Gulch Creek.
+This influences the social considerations such as tourists and recreation, because the viewshed of landscape and habitat quality would improve through Upper Wilkins Gulch Creek restoration.
+In most other subcategories Alternative 1 only performs as well as another of the alternatives, only exceeding their performance in the Environmental Effects category, where the limited scope of work during Phase 3 of Alternative 1 gives it success in minimizing project effects to sensitive natural resources.
+Despite this benefit during Phase 3 of Alternative 1, the benefits of limited impacts in Alternative 1 are tied to a reduced scope when compared to alternatives 2 and 3.
+In the bigger picture, Alternative 1 restores the least area and therefore it impacts the least area.

-Alternative 3 receives the highest score, which can be interpreted to mean it offers the most project benefits and fewest project effects, when compared against the other two alternatives.
-Alternative 3 scores highest primarily due to its success in having a higher category score when compared to the other two alternatives.
-Design elements such as restoration of Upper Wilkins Gulch Creek and placement of a fully elevated causeway give Alternative 3 an advantage over the other two under multiple categories, including project benefits, social considerations (roadway safety and tourists/recreation), and constructability/complexity.
+Alternative 3 receives the highest score, which can be interpreted to mean it offers the most project benefits and fewest adverse project effects, when compared against the other two alternatives.
+Alternative 3 scores highest primarily due to design elements such as restoration of Upper Wilkins Gulch Creek and placement of a fully elevated causeway which give Alternative 3 an advantage over the other two alternatives under multiple categories, including project benefits, social considerations (roadway safety and tourists/recreation), and constructability/complexity.

-The challenges associated with reinforcing the elevated fill connector between the double causeways proposed under Alternatives 1 and 2 exceeded challenges associated with a longer-span bridge and gave Alternative 3 an unexpected advantage under the Roadway/Built Environment subcategory within Constructability and Complexity.
-In addition, Alternative 3 did not score "1" in any category.
-Even in cases where a particular design element performed suboptimally under a subcategory, this performance was not measurably worse than that of another alternative.
+The challenges associated with reinforcing the elevated fill connector between the double causeways proposed under Alternatives 1 and 2 exceeded challenges associated with a longer-span bridge and gave Alternative 3 an unexpected advantage under the Roadway/Built Environment subcategory within Constructability and Complexity. .
 However, Alternative 3 is the highest in cost and therefore scores the lowest in that category.
+This page intentionally left blank.